Theo-Yim/VLMs/Ovis/HF_Repo/README.md

 <details>
 <summary>Optional: Streaming (Advanced)</summary>

-When using the thinking budget (two-phase generation), the default `TextIteratorStreamer` is not compatible.
-If you need streaming output, use the helper below (recommended for streaming with or without budget).
+To support thinking budget, we modified the implementation of the Ovis `generate` method and the default `TextIteratorStreamer` is now incompatible.
+If you need to stream model output, be sure to use the helper class below.

 ```python
 # --- Budget-aware streamer helper ---